Skip to main content

 Form of Art Therapy that Works Best for Your Child

 Art therapy, also known as expressive therapy, helps clients communicate and deal with emotions and thoughts.
 It “combines psychotherapy, or talk therapy, with the interpretation of visual images to delve into an individual’s subconscious.”
-Children do not have to
+Children do not have to be creative or artistic to participate in art therapy.
+Some may feel intimidated by some art forms.
+All they need is the right supplies and the correct format to begin.

 Brief Art Therapy Lesson